djparentx/SaveSync-Manager/README.md

 ---

-# 7. Perform the First Synchronization
+# 6. Perform the First Synchronization

-Once the Windows share and credentials are configured, select:
+Once the network protocol and credentials are configured, select:

 **SaveSync → Synchronize Now**